Recipes for Baby, 10, 11, 12 Months, Indian Weaning Food

 There are no hard and fast rules about when your baby should progress from one stage to the next.
 However usually most babies adjust to semi-solid and solid supplements with real gusto, by the tenth month.
 They may have already graduated to eating porridge, mashed fruits and vegetables, unstrained soups, khichdi and will be ready to try something adventurous.
 Grab this opportunity!
 This is the right time to add more combinations and textures of food to your baby's diet.
 Moreover, as they approach their first birthday, they begin to show interest in eating all those foods that other family members around them are eating and they are willing to experiment with them.

 This is the best time to gradually accustom your baby to eat with the family and also to eat the same meals as the family does.
 Try and enjoy at least one family meal everyday with your baby.

 These meal times are also a good way for her to learn to feed herself and also encourages her to be independent.
 She will learn to eat quicker and be more motivated to be self-sufficient by watching others at the table.
 Give her a clean baby spoon to eat on her own and serve food cut into tiny ‘bite-sized’ pieces so she can handle it easily.
 You can fill the spoon for your baby, but leave the actual feeding to her.
 Even if it is slightly messy in the beginning, she will soon learn her table manners.

-WEANING FOODS for 10 to 12 months Baby
+6 steps for WEANING FOODS for 10 to 12 months Baby